 I asked professional colleagues and agencies to nominate people over the age of 70 for interviews.
 I also included discussions with personal acquaintances about their life lessons.
 These nominations resulted in approximately 240 additional interviews that lasted one to two hours each.

-One note on the lessons posted on this blog (and in my forthcoming book): All of the lessons are provided by the elders, but the names we have given them in almost every case are pseudonyms.
+One note on the lessons posted on this blog and in the books: All of the lessons are provided by the elders, but the names we have given them in almost every case are pseudonyms.